-AMD Ryzen 9 5900X could be the best processor for gaming in 2022 with its 12-Core and 24 threads and L3 cache of 64 MB.
+AMD Ryzen 9 5900X could be the best processor for gaming with its 12-Core and 24 threads and L3 cache of 64 MB.
 Being power efficient and effective cache management, AMD Ryzen 9 5900X delivers complete value for money.
 Thus, if you are looking forward to building a PC with amazing benchmarks then AMD Ryzen 9 5900X would be a perfect choice for you.

 Q4.
 Does Intel Core i9-10900K have integrated graphics?